thepirat000/Audit.NET/README.md

 ###Persistence of events

-You decide where to save the events by using one of the configurable mechanisms provided:
+You decide where to save the events by [configuring]() one of the mechanisms provided:

 - [File Log]()
 - [Windows Event Log]()